Dig-in! (learn…)

 Sections

-By default all output is placed into a section container named content, from which the page response is generated.
-You may define your own output sections, to capture output to merge into the page later in an arbitrary order.
+By default all output is placed into a section container named content, from which the page response is generated (such as with templates).
+You may define your own output sections, to capture output and then later insert into the page using any arbitrary order.
 Use the following command to define a section.

 <? section "name" ?>

-Once output is collected you must concatenate any custom sections into the page content.
-To combine your sections with the page, use the merge command with the name of your previously defined section.
+Once output is collected or moved into a section you will want to insert any custom sections into the page content, else it will simply be lost.
+To insert a section, use the scribe.Insert command with the name of your previously defined section.

 Chaining

 All application view and controller names are prefixed with the application name, e.g. appname/viewname.
-The current site's is accessed with just its name.
+The current site's are accessed with just their name.

 Chaining behaviour is akin to forwarding in J2EE, and should not be confused with HTTP redirection.